 - Cucumber: Mammoth Zeppelin Cucumber (16 pounds)

-- Onion: Kelsae Sweet Giant Onion (One held the world record at over 15 lbs.)
+- Onion: Kelsae Sweet Giant Onion (15 pounds)

-- Pepper: Super Heavyweight Hybrid Pepper (½ pound each)
+- Pepper: Super Heavyweight Hybrid Pepper (1/2 pound)

 - Squash: Show King Giant Green Squash (400+ pounds)